TrevorSquillario/dell-ansible-demo/README.md

 hostname oob_host=<iDRAC IP or Hostname> service_tag=<Service Tag>
 ```

 6. Update global variables.
-Edit the `inventory/us-west/all/00_all.yml` file and update the `default_ome_host` variable.
+Edit the `inventory/us-west/all/00_all.yml` file and update the `vault_ome_host` variable.
 This can be the OpenManage Enterprise server or MX7000 Chassis for OpenManage Modular.
 ```
-default_ome_host: "mx7000-chassis.example.com"
+vault_ome_host: "mx7000-chassis.example.com"
 ```

 7. Execute a playbook